entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

 The two most important (and tricky) fields to modify are :code:`updates` and :code:`evolution`.
 These fields are responsible for the automatic generation of :class:`~loom.interpreter.syndrome.Syndrome` and corrections.

-A convention we follow for the two codes described here is that logical operators are tied to the top-left qubit (minimum coordinates in all directions).
+A convention that we follow for the two codes described here is that logical operators are tied to the top-left qubit (minimum coordinates in all directions).
 The consequence of this is that these operators are displaced if we add new qubits to the top-left of the block.
 E.g. growing a rotated surface code to the left will displace the logical operators by the same distance as specified in grow.